Create Global Quick Actions

 So what are quick actions?
 Well, you can think of them as shortcuts.
 They offer a fast way for mobile users to launch a specific workflow in the Salesforce mobile app, like creating records, logging calls, or sharing files.

-The Salesforce app comes with some handy built-in actions, and they live in the action bar and action menu () at the bottom of the screen.
+The Salesforce mobile app comes with some handy built-in actions, and they live in the action bar and action menu () at the top of the screen.
 The action bar is visible on most pages, so quick actions are just one tap away for your mobile users.

 Pretty convenient, eh?
 But wait—there’s more!